 The entire four-year university degree (often four-and-a-half or five years if doing a Bachelor degree followed by a Master degree) of an Exercise Physiologist is dedicated to learning about exercise as medicine.
 As such, we have a far greater level of knowledge than other allied health professionals about the human body and the benefits of exercise, particularly in relation to chronic health conditions.

 Chronic conditions include cancers, and cardiovascular, metabolic, neurological, musculoskeletal, kidney, respiratory/pulmonary and mental health conditions.
 Autism is a good example – as this is a lifelong condition and requires ongoing management, when there are NDIS goals based around health, wellbeing and exercise, EPs are best suited to working with people living with this condition as we specialise in long-term rehabilitation.

-Exercise Physiologists also provide lifestyle education and modification programs to support people with chronic health conditions, including health and physical activity education, advice and support with a strong focus on achieving behavioural change.
+Exercise Physiologists also provide lifestyle education and modification programs to support people with chronic health conditions.
+Exrecise physiology services can include health and physical activity education, advice and support with a strong focus on achieving behavioural change.

 In comparison, the training of a Physiotherapist has more of a focus on providing a diagnosis and a prognosis for a condition, and the short-term reduction of symptoms.